wg-osr/walkerga.github.io/pages/arctic.md

     'and are organized like the mob',
     'because their leader died',
     'because they are plagued by a Niblog',
-    'because they are hunted by {beast}',
+    'because they are hunted by monsters',
     'with Hobgoblins and Bugbears',
   ];
    gen_data['sorcererwants'] = [